kotlin-orm/ktorm/docs/source/en/entity-finding.md

 Employees.createEntity(row, withReferences = false)
 ```

-Get back the example above, because we didn't join any tables, so no matter we set the parameter to `true` or `false`, Ktorm will generate a simple SQL `select * from t_employee order by t_employee.id` and print the same results:
+Get back the above example that we didn't join any tables, so no matter we set the parameter to `true` or `false`, Ktorm will generate a simple SQL `select * from t_employee order by t_employee.id` and print the same results:

 ```plain
 Employee{id=1, name=vince, job=engineer, hireDate=2018-01-01, salary=100, department=Department{id=1}}